FAQ

 What is expected from candidates during the Residency year?

-In addition to GVSU coursework, Candidates will attend monthly professional development sessions focusing on teaching techniques based on the values of West Michigan Teacher Collaborative.
+In addition to GVSU coursework, Residents will attend monthly professional development sessions focusing on teaching techniques based on the values of West Michigan Teacher Collaborative.
 These are paid working days during the academic year.
-Candidates will also spend two consecutive semesters under the supervision of a mentor teacher and a GVSU-assigned instructor to complete their clinical experience.
+Residents will also spend two consecutive semesters under the supervision of a mentor teacher and a GVSU-assigned instructor to complete their clinical experience.

 What if I wish to pursue Special Education?